Dutra-Apex/Dutra-Apex/README.md

-### Hi there 👋, I'm Gabriel Dutra
-#### I'm a Senior at Drew University pursuing a double major in Computer Science and Statistics, with minors in Physics and Mathematics.
+### I'm Gabriel Dutra, a Senior at Drew University pursuing a double major in Computer Science and Statistics, with minors in Physics and Mathematics.

 Skills: